honeylizard/frontend-challenges/README.md

 - I decided to not let the user intereact with the map as it is the result of the IP query rather than a free-for-all exploration of the world.

 ## To Do App

+This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).

 ### The challenge